Thiht/markdown-viewer/README.md

 ## Build
 * Download the current version
 * Build the .xpi with `build.bat` if you're using Windows (7-zip required in the path) or with `build.sh` if you're using Linux

+## Install
+* Open the .xpi with Firefox
+* If Firefox prevents the install because the add-on is unsigned, go to `about:config` and change the key `xpinstall.signatures.required` from `true` to `false`.